DigitalTechDesigner/DigitalTechDesigner/README.md

 - 👋 Hi, I’m @DigitalTechDesigner
 👀 I'm interested in...
 - Interior design and digital technology
-- Plant care and green living
+- Landscaping, plant care and green living
 - Reef aquariums and marine life
 - Culinary arts and cooking
 - Traveling to explore new cultures